CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 2. One for running unattended jobs, which is always referring to a commit at a working state of the code.

 You can still have the outputs and data directories of those two instances shared.
-This can be done by creating symlinks between them, the way you can read data from another PVC, say a shared PVC that has model weights, etc. All of this is described in the `data/README.md` and `outputs/README.md` files of the template and can be done later.
+This can be done by creating symlinks between them, in the same the way you can read data from another PVC, say a shared PVC that has model weights, etc. All of this is described in the `data/README.md` and `outputs/README.md` files of the template and can be done later.

 Follow the steps below to clone your repository in your PVCs.

 If you have access to the storage underlying your PVC, you can skip step 1 and 2.
-(E.g., CLAIRE members can use the `claire-build-machine` for this to access `claire-rcp-scratch`).
+(E.g., CLAIRE members can use the `claire-build-machine` for this to access `claire-rcp-scratch`.
+RCP also provides a shared jump host `haas001.rcp.epfl.ch`).
 Otherwise, the template covers a deployment option that simply opens an ssh server on your container without setting up the project, forwards your ssh keys, and allows you to clone your repository on the container.